 To view the archived webcast of the Convocation, click here.

-Keynote — Robotics and Artificial Intelligence: Technology, Society and the Individual — Subra Suresh, President, Carnegie Mellon University
+Keynote — Robotics and Artificial Intelligence: Technology, Society and the Individual — Subra Suresh, D.Sc., President, Carnegie Mellon University

 Session I — Artificial Intelligence and Autonomous Systems in Engineering — The Challenges and Opportunities of This Frontier